Simian Crease on the Palm

 On a small proportion of hands, the heart line (distal transverse crease), and head line (proximal transverse crease) appear to be joined into a single line.
-One long line across the palm is the Simian crease or line.
+One long line across the palm is the Simian crease.
+In some cases, the crease is present together with the head or heart line; a variation of the Simian crease. (read more below about the Suwon and Sydney crease).

 Because the emotion line and the practical thinking line are together as one, the person might be intense in their feeling or thought.
 The owner of a Simian crease can possess great potential for strong will and focus, many of whom are ambitious and driven.
 Primarily if they have found their niche and had opportunities in their life regarding education and family support.

-With a Simian line on both hands, they can show the opposite; that is to struggle with their goals.
-(Unless direction in early life was good).
-This intense feeling or thought is on the inside and outside.
-The bursts of energy may come in stages of ‘full-on’ or ‘full off’.
+When there is a Simian crease on both hands, it depicts someone with a lot of energy or enthusiasm.
+These are passionate people who might be a bit too much for the ordinary folk.
+The bursts of energy may come in stages of ‘full-on’ or ‘full-off’.
 So they might discover their passion and go for it, ‘all in’.
 If confronted with an obstacle, it might be an instant ‘all out’.
 However, to hypothesize about this crease, compare other features of the hand, such as hand shape, finger length, thumbs, and lines; including fingerprint and palm patterns.

 SIMIAN CREASE VARIATIONS